Tbzz83/dsa/README.md

 # data-structures-in-c
-Implementing some common data structures using C
+Implementing some common data structures using lower level languages like C and Go